Declutter Your Home Before Downsizing

 Clearing Space Before You Move On

 Decluttering is often the most challenging part of downsizing.
 Over the years, we accumulate furniture, clothing, kitchen gadgets, tools, toys, and keepsakes that quietly fill up our homes.
 When it comes time to move, all those extras can suddenly feel overwhelming.
-Holding a garage sale gives you a clear goal and deadline to start letting things go.
+Holding a garage sale gives you a logical goal and deadline to let things go.
 As you sort through each room, make four piles: keep, sell, discard, and donate.
 This process helps you focus on what you genuinely use and love while freeing up space you no longer need.
 Even if you are not moving immediately, decluttering early will make your home feel larger and more inviting for future buyers.

 Planning and Preparation

-Next, gather the necessary supplies.
+Next, gather the supplies.
 Folding tables, bins, shelves, and clothing racks help present your items in a neat and organized manner.
 Gather price stickers, markers, tape, bags, and a cash box with a sufficient amount of change.
 Organizing everything ahead of time saves stress on the day of the sale and makes it easier for shoppers to browse.
 Think of your garage or driveway as a temporary shop: the more attractive and organized your display, the more people will buy.

 Pricing That Encourages Buying